Yurii-jarbuzz/gact-2024-analysis/README.md

 <br><br>
 ![Gender-Based Score Distribution (Cognitive Test)](visualizations/gender_comparison.png) *While the effect of gender on individual outcomes is minimal (0.73% of total variance), the aggregated data show that the male distribution is shifted toward higher values.
 Furthermore, the lower kurtosis in the male group confirms **greater internal variation** compared to females*
-![Age-Dependent Cognitive Test Performance: Men vs. Women](visualizations/gender_age_regression.png)
-![The effect of exam combinations on cognitive test scores](visualizations/linear_mix_test_ex_comb.png)
-![Heatmap of correlations between different tests](visualizations/corr_all_exams.png)
+<br><br>
+![Age-Dependent Cognitive Test Performance: Men vs. Women](visualizations/gender_age_regression.png) *The graph shows the change in the average cognitive test score by age for men and women; only values where the standard error is less than 0.3 points (less than 1% of all possible points) are included.
+A more quadratic trend is observed in the distribution of scores for women.
+This is interesting in that marginal factors influencing individual scores demonstrate clear patterns for aggregated scores*
+<br><br>
+![The effect of exam combinations on cognitive test scores](visualizations/linear_mix_test_ex_comb.png) *The linear mixed model confirms that the chosen exam “Information Technology” (in various combinations) is associated with higher scores on cognitive tests.
+The presence of this subject in a group of applicants can increase the average score by up to 4 points, although the overall effect of the combination of exams on explaining cognitive test results is relatively low (3.2% according to one-way ANOVA)*
+<br><br>
+![Heatmap of correlations between different tests](visualizations/corr_all_exams.png) *Correlations between the various EPEE (EFVV) and UEE (EVI) subtests range from moderate to strong.
+Notably, the correlation between the cognitive block (EVIBlock1Ball) and Information Technology (EFVVInfoTechBall) is on par with or even lower than that of several other subjects*
+<br><br>

 ## 📋 Project Overview